Recipes : Anytime Antojos

 A second difference between empanadas and quesadillas is that it is pretty hard to find a quesadilla that is sweet, for a good reason.
 Whereas not only are there plenty of sweet empanadas but even when they are savory, they have a sweet element to them, like the Tuna Minilla that is going in here….

-Minilla is a very popular way of cooking fresh fish and also canned tuna along the Mexican Pacific Coast, especially in Veracruz.
+Minilla is a very popular way of cooking fresh fish and also canned tuna along the Mexican Gulf Coast, especially in Veracruz.

 It is so tasty and its flavor shows the impact that kitchens in Veracruz received from it being a port of entry to the Spaniards.
 It has a base of cooked onion, garlic, plenty of tomatoes, pickled jalapeños, along with the capers, olives, raisins and herbs the Spaniards brought.
 Pretty much like the Fish a la Veracruzana style.
 The sauce gets cooked until moist and the flavors have been completely absorbed and combined.